Thenemex/Thaumic-Industries-2-Expert/README.md

 ### Helpers & Authors
 Project leaded by Thenemex

+Founders of the pack :
+ - AQUOI-LORDE, NexWiz and myself

-Big thanks to my testers :
+Big thanks to my close testers :
- - AQUOI-LORDE, BaIzD1ThOn, CloudyOrangeFox, HypeShadow, NexWiz, Pokebulbbi, 5parte, Vertf
+ - BaIzD1ThOn, HypeShadow, Pokebulbbi, 5parte, Vertf

+And also huge thanks to the online players who submitted and shared opinions & reports about the pack that made it through development :
+- CloudyOrangeFox, goofy_fermat5688369, hron84